Cosmosh Architecture

 deviceId=local-device) while keeping account scope field for future sync. - Renderer bootstrap (

-- All setting definitions (types, defaults, constraints, enum sets, UI metadata, categories) live in a single registry:
+- All setting definitions (types, defaults, constraints, enum sets, JSON schemas, UI metadata, categories) live in a single registry:

 packages/api-contract/src/settings-registry.ts.
 Adding or removing a setting only requires editing this file (plus i18n locale files). - Validation logic in